-Last year (2005 recommendations for 2006), the SSC calculated the Other Species specifications as sums of Tier 5 calculations for skates and sculpins and Tier 6 calculations for sharks and octopus, and recommended a total of the ABCs and OFLs for the Other Species complex.
+Last year (2006 recommendations for 2007), the SSC calculated the Other Species specifications as sums of Tier 5 calculations for skates and sculpins and Tier 6 calculations for sharks and octopus, and recommended a total of the ABCs and OFLs for the Other Species complex.

-16.2.1.4 Evidence of Stock Structure
+Evidence of Stock Structure

-Complex structure characterizes spiny dogfish population in other areas.
+Spiny dogfish populations generally have complex stock structure.
 Tagging studies show separate migratory populations that mix seasonally on feeding grounds in the United Kingdom.
 British Columbia and Washington State have both local and migratory populations that don't mix (Compagno 1984, McFarlane and King 2003).
 In some areas, dogfish form large feeding aggregations, segregated by size, sex, and maturity stage.
 Male dogfish are generally found in shallower water than females, except for pregnant females that enter shallow bays to pup.